Haxprox/etoken-checker/README.md

 ## eToken-agent-watcher
 Background bash process is watching for eToken USB serial, smart card or Yubikey status and makes a decision for killing all processes that were authorized by any device.
-The script covers the next functionality: Unmount VeraCrypt encrypted volumes, OpenVPN and SSH disconnecting sessions, Keepass{xc} DB closer, screen locker or logout callers.
+The script covers the next functionality: Unmount VeraCrypt encrypted volumes, terminating OpenVPN and SSH sessions, Keepass{xc} DB closer, screen locker or logout caller.

 ## How does it work?
 When eToken, smart card or Yubikey is online, the agent is looping within pre-installed looptimer and checking when it will be disconnected.
 Once it's disconnected, different handlers are being called.
 Find it by the **--help** command.